Denzel Washington on screen and stage

 has starred in the action thriller The Equalizer franchise (2014–2023) and has directed films such as Antwone Fisher (2002), The Great Debaters (2007), and Fences (2016).

-He has also asserted himself onstage acting in The Public Theatre productions of William Shakespeare's tragedies Coriolanus (1979), and The Tragedy of Richard III (1990).
+He has also asserted himself onstage acting in The Public Theater productions of William Shakespeare's tragedies Coriolanus (1979), and The Tragedy of Richard III (1990).
 He made his Broadway debut in Checkmates (1988).
 He went on to win the Tony Award for Best Actor in a Play for playing Troy Maxson in the August Wilson play Fences (2010).
 His other Broadway roles include Shakespeare's Julius Caesar (2005), Lorraine Hansberry's A Raisin in the Sun (2014), and Eugene O'Neill's The Iceman Cometh (2018), the later of which earned him another Tony Award nomination.
 Washington returned to Broadway with the title role in the 2025 revival of Shakepeare's Othello.